emikes919/groupme-bot/README.md

 # groupme-bot

-This bot assumes you have a groupme account, have obtained your API key, and are in at least 1 groupme group
+This bot assumes you have a groupme account, have obtained your API key, and are in at least 1 groupme group.
+It also requires that you have a basic heroku app set up which you can use as the bot's callback url.

 Step 1: run groupIDs.py and select the group ID of the group you want to create the bot in